 Although scores by age or nationality should always be taken with a pinch of salt it may be useful to look at them under certain circumstances.

 There is no actual data organized by age, but there is some information about age groups.
-The following information should only be used for entertainment purposes as it may not be totally accurate and they are out of date.
+The following information should only be used for entertainment purposes, as it may not be totally accurate or the information may be out of date.

 There is only data for people between the ages of 16 and 74.
 This is mostly because IQ tests are not recommended for younger children unless individually recommended and guided by a psychologist.

-Having said all of that, here are the average scores in the IQ scale for age group.
+Having said all of that, here are the average scores on the IQ scale for each age group.

 It is estimated that the average score for 16 to 17-year-olds is 108, which denotes “normal or average intelligence.”